Like I Love You: Synopsis

-The video is spliced into three parts; Justin Timberlake dancing outside a 7-Eleven store at night wearing a 7-Eleven shirt and red beanie, Timberlake inside an arcade wearing a leather jacket and snapback, and close-up shots of Timberlake singing to the camera.
+The video is spliced into three parts: Justin Timberlake dancing outside a 7-Eleven store at night wearing a 7-Eleven shirt and red beanie, Timberlake inside an arcade wearing a leather jacket and snapback, and close-up shots of Timberlake singing to the camera.
 Clipse and Pharrell Williams both appear during Clipse's rap verse in the arcade alongside Timberlake.

-Live performances

-Timberlake made his debut solo performance at the 2002 MTV Video Music Awards, performing "Like I Love You" on August 29, 2002.
-The song was also included on the setlist for The Justified World Tour, Justified and Stripped Tour, FutureSex/LoveShow, Legends of the Summer, The 20/20 Experience World Tour, The Man of the Woods Tour and The Forget Tomorrow World Tour.

 Credits and personnel

 Credits are adapted from the liner notes of Justified.